Andreas Söderlund

 The DCI Context

-A DCI Context is a structure that encapsulates system behaviour, in contrast to objects and classes which encapsulate state well, but only captures fragments of the interactions between objects in the system, which makes a system more difficult to reason about as it grows.
+A DCI Context is a structure that encapsulates system behavior, in contrast to objects and classes which encapsulate state well, but only capture fragments of the interactions between objects in the system, which makes a system more difficult to reason about as it grows.

-One of the goals of DCI is to prevent the spreading of functionality across arbitrary boundaries, be it a class hierarchy, helpers, services, patterns, etc. Many programming constructs abstracts away relevant information (like interfaces), or provides too much information (classes), so we are left with either a limited or overwhelming view when trying to understand how the system works at runtime - which is markedly different from what it looks like at compile-time.
+One of the goals of DCI is to prevent the spreading of functionality across arbitrary boundaries, be it a class hierarchy, helpers, services, patterns, etc. Many programming constructs abstract away relevant information (like interfaces), or provides irrelevant information (classes), so we are left with either a limited or overwhelming view when trying to understand how the system works at runtime.

 A basic Context